QUOTES-World reaction to deadly shooting at Moscow concert hall

 DUTCH PRIME MINISTER MARK RUTTE

-"The images from Moscow where a terrorrist act claimed by Islamic State has caused many victims are absolutely horrendous.
+"The images from Moscow where a terrorist act claimed by Islamic State has caused many victims are absolutely horrendous.
 My thoughts are with them, their loved ones and the Russian people."

 TURKISH PRESIDENT TAYYIP ERDOGAN